adeynes/pocketmine-tutorial/pages/main-class.md

 ```
 ___

 This is lovely, but what good is a plugin if you can't customize it?
-[Next, we'll look at how to use configuration files to let server owners change the way Slogan works](configuration)
+[Next, we'll look at how to use configuration files to let server owners change the way Slogan works.](configuration)